Does Creatine Make You Angry? (Science-Backed)

 Brittany Lubeck, MS, RD

-As well as storing creatine in your muscles and kidneys, you also store it in your brain and it’s been found that some psychiatric conditions can disrupt the body’s ability to transport creatine and its associated energy sources to the brain.
-Perhaps confusion around this has led some to question whether creatine could make you feel more aggressive.
+As well as storing creatine in your muscles and kidneys, you also store it in your brain, and it’s been found that some psychiatric conditions can disrupt the body’s ability to transport creatine and its associated energy sources to the brain.

-Research has found that instead of creatine supplementation being the cause of mood disruptions or cognitive issues, in many cases it could provide a therapeutic benefit to those who suffer from certain psychiatric issues.
-Some preliminary studies indicated:
+Research has found that instead of creatine supplementation being the cause of mood disruptions or cognitive issues, in many cases, it could provide a therapeutic benefit to those who suffer from certain psychiatric issues.

-• Creatine could provide a benefit for people with depression or PTSD; but
+• Creatine could provide a benefit for people with depression or PTSD, but

 • It was evidenced that creatine could adversely impact people with bipolar, possibly causing more mania.

-The extent of the impact of conditions like bipolar is limited though.
-It has been proposed that there should be more investigation into creatine dosage and duration for people suffering from psychiatric illnesses to understand when, if and how creatine could be of benefit.
+It has been proposed that there should be more investigation into creatine dosage and duration for people suffering from psychiatric illnesses to understand when, if, and how creatine could be of benefit.

-The overwhelming evidence suggests that for the average person creatine is safe when consumed within recommended dosages and unlikely to cause aggression.
+The overwhelming evidence suggests that for the average person, creatine is safe when consumed within recommended dosages and unlikely to cause aggression.

-If however, you have, or suspect you have, a mental health condition and you have been using creatine and noticing changes in how you’re feeling, consider consulting with your doctor to ensure it is safe and appropriate in the context of your medical history.
+If, however, you have, or suspect you have, a mental health condition and you have been using creatine and noticing changes in how you’re feeling, consider consulting with your doctor to ensure it is safe and appropriate in the context of your medical history.

 Other Reasons Your Aggression Is Increasing